leenaput/ONT-cappable-seq/README.md

 done
 ```

-These strand-specific input files were then used to find local maxima for 5' read ends using the termseq-peaks.py script, a previously pubslihed peak-calling tool (https://github.com/nichd-bspc/termseq-peaks).
+These strand-specific input files were then used to find local maxima for 5' read ends using the termseq-peaks.py script, a previously published peak-calling tool (https://github.com/nichd-bspc/termseq-peaks).
 This tool generates output files in the narrowPeaks format.
-Peak coverage information was subsequently added using bedtools intersect.
+After filtering for phage data only, peak coverage information was  added using bedtools intersect.

 ```bash